 - What other drugs will affect porfimer (Photofrin)?

 What happens if I miss a dose (Photofrin)?

 Call your doctor for instructions if you miss an appointment for your laser light therapy.
 The timing of your laser light therapy in relation to your porfimer infusion is important for the treatment to be effective.

 What happens if I overdose (Photofrin)?

-What should I avoid while using porfimer (Photofrin)?
+What should I avoid after receiving porfimer (Photofrin)?

 What other drugs will affect porfimer (Photofrin)?